What is ejectment?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

 Ejectment is a legal remedy to resolve conflicts between a landlord and tenant that can sometimes be used to remove a person from wrongfully occupying real estate.
-Ejectment can be available if a landlord or property owner can show they have a legal right to the property, and the occupier has no valid legal claim to be there.
+Ejectment can be available if a landlord or property owner can show they have a legal right to the possession of property, and the occupier has no valid legal claim to be there.

 In many states, ejectment is commonly referred to as summary ejectment.
-Ejectment has become more formalized in recent years in order to protect the “public peace” and avoid situations of extreme conflict between a tenant and a landlord.
+Ejectment has become more formalized in recent years in order to protect “public peace” and avoid situations of extreme conflict between a tenant and a landlord.

 Most states allow for a fairly quick legal process of ejectment.
-Look first to the terms of the lease.
-A court will usually consider the terms of a lease before invoking the state’s laws, unless the lease is illegal or the provisions regarding ejectment are illegal or manifestly unfair.
+Look first at the terms of the lease.
+A court will usually consider the terms of a lease before invoking the state’s laws unless the lease is illegal or the provisions regarding ejectment are illegal or manifestly unfair.
 Following legal processes for ejectment or eviction is always recommended.
 Landlords that do not follow formalities are punished either with damages, the tenant recovering possession of the property, and/or other punitive measures that lengthen the amount of time before a landlord can recover the property.